 You will be building a simple API project using the Rocket package.
 Rocket provides an API for developing web applications with Rust.
 Rocket requires the nightly

 version of Rust.
-You can either globally set/install the nightly
+You can globally set/install the nightly

 version by running the following command anywhere on your system: